Chances of getting into Vanderbilt University

 What are the SAT requirements for students to be admitted to Vanderbilt University?

 Vanderbilt University typically requires applicants to be in the top 1 percent of SAT test takers.
 The school consistently takes SAT composite scores down to 1480 on a 1600 scale, below which admission should be considered a reach.
 We estimate some students could be accepted with SAT's as low as 1430.
 The estimated average SAT composite for admitted freshman is 1530 out of 1600.
+The school ranks #1 in Tennessee for highest average SAT composite score.
 34 percent of applicants submit SAT scores to the school.
 Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.

 |SAT Score (1600 scale)||Competitiveness||Admission Chances|